veebch/hbty/README.md

 # hbty

 Pico party.
 It will wait until the lights go dim, light its fake flickery candle and play happy birthday on its tiny buzzer.

+# Components
+- Raspberry pi pico
+- 220 ohm resistor
+- Yellow LED
+- Buzzer
+- Photoresitor

+Solder the componets directly to the board (see photo).
+Copy the code to a file called `main.py` at the root directory of the pico.